gDev95/safe-trek-android/README.md

-# safe-trek-android
+# Emergency Service App
-An Android App that is powered by Safe Trek's REST API to send Alarms and simultaneously post on a Facebook
+An Android App that reaches out to emergency services through Safe Trek's REST API to send Alarms and simultaneously post on a Facebook when the user sends an alarm.